Giuseian/EquiPredict/README.md

 Below we report some of the results we have achieved:

-**Results for Modified Architecture with Feature Learning Layer without Reasoning Module, but added Recurrency, GCL layer and MHA in EquiPredict**
+**Results for Modified Architecture with Feature Learning Layer without Reasoning Module, but added Recurrency, Graph Convolution Layer and MHA in EquiPredict**

 - *AgentPreprocessing without Invalids Data Results on ETH* :